AaronNile/TrendFinder/README.md

 EMA, and the lower and upper bounds.

 ## Limitations
 The library used for fetching information about stocks and their prices is yFinance.
-Due to some errors with the yFinance servers, exceptions thrown by yFinance cannot be handled in python.
-In terms of functionality, this means that the user must correctly input the 4 letter ticker for a stock they wish to analyze.
-Otherwise, an exception will be thrown and the program will terminate.
+Entering an invalid Ticker will produce a client error, since yFinance is unable to match the string with any ticker in its databases, and prompt a program termination.
+In this instance, double-check your input and rerun the program.

 ## Notice about Commercial Use:
 Per terms of service of yFinance, any program implementing the library is SOLELY for personal or